 Location targeting based on household income is being automatically migrated from location targeting into demographic targeting.
 To make household income targeting changes or see your reports, go to the Demographics section of your Google Ads account.

 Location options let you include or exclude people based on:

-- where they're likely to be physically located
+- where they're likely to be located or regularly located

 - the places they’ve shown interest in

-By default, location targeting includes both physical locations and locations of interest, but advanced advertisers can use these options to limit their targeting to either one.
+By default, location targeting includes both physical locations and locations of interest, but advanced advertisers can use these options to limit their targeting to a subset of these categories.
 This article goes over the advanced options for location targeting and location exclusion.
 Note that advanced location options only apply to ads on the Search and Display Networks.

-By default, you'll be able to reach people who are likely to be physically located in your targeted areas, as well as those who show interest in your targeted geographic areas.
+By default, you'll be able to reach people who are likely to be in or regularly present in your targeted areas, as well as those who show interest in your targeted geographic areas.
 People can show interest through terms used in their searches, if they were recently in a location, or through content they view related to the location (such as pages or sites).